Updated May 28, 2019

 It’s been the mantra for so long, now might be a good time to take a step back and remember why.
 Why do parents and students focus (obsess?) on College-with-a-capital-C?
 Is college worth the cost, in money and in worry?

 Well, it’s a big deal, no doubt about that.
 But what’s the end game, here?
 Broadly based liberal and scientific education?
 Life experience?
 Getting a good job? *ding ding ding* We have a winner!

 Of course students and parents envision academic growth and learning life skills at college, all while having an opportunity to experience a much more diverse environment than high school.
 It’s no surprise, however, that for most a main goal of that coveted education is the ability to move into a career that will serve you for the next decades, ideally one that can support your own personal lifestyle goals.

 So how can you pick a good school?
 Reams have been written on the topic.

 - One measure is rankings.
 What school is the “best” (depending on the various ranking methodologies)?
 The answer, of course, depends on your own criteria.
 If you’re a budding engineer, the top-ranked art school in the nation is not likely to be your best choice.

 - Another consideration is fit.
 We talk good fit all of the time in the higher education blogosphere, and it is for good reason.
 No one is going to excel academically while completely unhappy with location and living circumstances.

 - For most, an important consideration is money.
 How much do your schools of choice cost?
 Is one particular college’s program worth thousands in debt, when the same major is available elsewhere for less?
 Maybe.
 Maybe not.

-The 2014 Payscale College ROI Report offers some insight into real-world value for the colleges listed.
+The 2018-19 Payscale College Salary Report offers some insight into real-world value for the colleges listed.
 Take a look and see how your choices stack up.